gasparka/thesis/docs/2_pyha.rst

     y[6] = y[5] + x[11] - x[5]

 :numref:`optimal_adder` gives the implementation of the optimal sliding adder; it features a new register ``sum``, that keeps track of the previous output.
-The ``shr`` now serves the purpose of delay-chain.

 .. code-block:: python
     :caption: Optimal sliding adder, implemented in Pyha